timruhkopf/Codewars/Loopover/README.md

 to the same dictionary format as before ( {value:position} ) and placed into **_Node.target_**.
 This allows to easily obtain a value's target position.

-Afterwards, two strategies are applied that have different focuses on the board.
+Afterwards, up to three strategies are applied that have different focuses on the board.
 From an implementational point of view, the ['Strategy Design Pattern'][1] is used for each of them.
-The board's solve method more or less merely delegates to these Strategies.
+The board's solve method more or less merely delegates to these following Strategies.

 ### (1) Liftshift